fluidgravityaccelerations/eigenvaluesEigenvectors/README.md

 - **Underlying Algorithm**
   - **CPU**: same as JAX.
   - **GPU**: On NVIDIA GPUs, CuPy uses `cuSOLVER`'s `?gesvd`.

+## PyTorch Batched SVD or Singular-Values-Only Computation with Generic Data Types (`PyTorchBatchedSVDGenericType.ipynb` and `PyTorchBatchedSVsonlyGenericType.ipynb`)

+Batched computation of singular values only of real or complex matrices on GPU using JAX.
+With minor modifications, the code can run on CPU. `compute_uv=False` forces the computation of the singular values only.

+- **Underlying Algorithm**
+  - On **CPU**, `torch.linalg.svd(..., full_matrices=False)` dispatches to LAPACK’s divide‐and‐conquer driver `*gesdd` (falling back to `*gesvd` if needed).
+  - On **CUDA**, it calls MAGMA’s `gesvd` implementation, which likewise performs bidiagonalization followed by a divide‐and‐conquer solve of the bidiagonal SVD.

 ## Batched Singular-Value Computation on a Single GPU (`batchedSingularValuesSingleGPU.ipynb`)